mattruma/MJR076/README.md

 ## Execution

-To run the Consol App, open in VS Code and at the terminal prompt enter `dotnet run --quantity 200 --interval 1 --duration 600 --event-hub-connection-string "EVENT_HUB_CONNECTION_STRING`.
+To run the Console App, open in VS Code and at the terminal prompt enter `dotnet run --quantity 200 --interval 1 --duration 600 --event-hub-connection-string "EVENT_HUB_CONNECTION_STRING`.

 This will send 200 messages every 1 second for 600 seconds.